quan-alt/qr-code-read/README.md

 My approach consists of the following steps:

     Load the image of the QR code
-    Preprocess the image by applying operations such as resizing, contrast enhancement, adaptive thresholding, and grayscale conversion
-    Detect the QR code in the preprocessed image using a QR code detection algorithm Hough transform Use the Zbar library to decode the QR code to extract the information it contains into a link.
+    Preprocess the image by applying operations such as resizing, grayscale conversion, and Hough transformation Detect the QR code in the preprocessed image using a QR code detection algorithm Use the Zbar library to decode the QR code to extract the information it contains into a link.

 ## Datasets